oceanbase/ob-samples/README.md

 - code files
 - `run.sh` script to run code
-- `README.md` documentation for component usage
+- `README.md` documentation for component usage.

-- Add your module's name to the github CI workflow ( please refer to https://github.com/oceanbase/ob-samples/.github/workflows/ci.yml )
+If it's hard to use English for you, you can use your native language in the documentation and we can improve it later.

+To ensure the sample works, please add your module to the GitHub CI workflow, see [ci.yml](./.github/workflows/ci.yml) for more details.

 ## References